 There has been worship on this site for several centuries, but the present building was completed in 1858.
 It was built in the neo-Gothic style to replace an earlier one which had grown too small for its congregation.
 This was funded jointly by two local landowners: the Wheatley-Balmes of High Close and the Robinsons of Elterwater Hall.

 Originally Langdale church was a chapel, overseen by a Curate, within the parish of Grasmere.
 The vicar of Grasmere alone was authorized to perform baptisms, weddings and funerals.
-Coffins would have been carried over the hill before the road existed, on a stretcher-like wooden construction which is still preserved in the cellar.
+Dead bodies wrapped in a shroud, would have been carried over the hill before the present road existed, on a stretcher-like wooden construction which is still preserved in the cellar.
+These corpse roads still exist in many parts of Cumbria and the one from here to Grasmere is especially well known – please see the excellent “Corpse Roads of Cumbria” by Alan Cleaver & Lesley Park if you want to find out more about this.
 Evidence of the Grasmere connection also survives in one part of Grasmere parish church which is still called “the Langdale Aisle”.
 In 1863 however, Langdale Chapel was raised to the status of being a parish church in its own right, and its then Curate became the first Vicar of the newly created parish with responsibility for “the cure of souls” in both Great and Little Langdale.

 The first thing many visitors mention as they enter the building is its tranquillity.
 This is no grand edifice, but a simple, much loved place where local people have gathered for prayer and worship over many years.
 The words of E.E.Cummings are appropriate: